How to organise a wake

 What is a wake?

-A wake is the name given to the social gathering that generally happens after the formal funeral proceedings have taken place.
 A wake, or funeral reception is a more informal chance to pay your respects to someone who has died.
 Funeral wakes are less formal than the service, offering a place for the bereaved to gather, share stories of a loved one, and celebrate their life.

 People may choose to attend the wake if they cannot attend the funeral; while some guests who were at the funeral may be unable to attend the wake.
-A funeral reception may be a chance for children to attend, especially if they did not attend the funeral.

-A memorial service or a celebration of life is similar to a wake, but often held as a stand-alone event instead of a funeral service or on a specific date such as a loved one’s birthday or the anniversary of their death.
+A memorial service or a celebration of life is similar to a wake, but often held as a standalone event instead of a funeral service or on a specific date such as a loved one’s birthday or the anniversary of their death.

 A wake does not need to be elaborate.
-In fact, the nature of a wake is to be a more informal gathering — a place for family and loved ones to swap stories and share memories.
-There are a lot of different ways to hold a funeral wake, but here are a few things to consider:
+In fact, the nature of a wake is to be a more informal gathering - a place for family and loved ones to swap stories and share memories.

 1. Choose who to invite